Blackcurrant: History

 Decoction of the leaves, bark or roots was used as a traditional remedy.

-During World War II, most fruits rich in vitamin C, such as oranges, became difficult to obtain in the United Kingdom.
+During World War II, most fruits rich in vitamin C, such as oranges, became difficult to obtain in the United Kingdom, as they were mainly imported.
 Since blackcurrant berries are a rich source of the vitamin, and blackcurrant plants are suitable for growing in the UK climate, the British Government encouraged their cultivation and soon the yield of the nation's crop increased significantly.
 From 1942 onwards, blackcurrant syrup was distributed free of charge to children under the age of two.
 This may have given rise to the lasting popularity of blackcurrant as a flavouring in Britain.
 In Britain the commercial crop is completely mechanised and about 1,400 hectares of the fruit are grown, mostly under contract to the juicing industry.
 Commercially, most large-scale cultivation of blackcurrants is done in eastern Europe for the juice and juice concentrate market.
 As of 2017, major cultivation efforts to improve fruit characteristics occurred in Scotland, New Zealand, and Poland.

 Blackcurrants were once popular in the United States as well, but became less common in the 20th century after currant farming was banned in the early 1900s, when blackcurrants, as a vector of white pine blister rust, were considered a threat to the U.S. logging industry.
 The federal ban on growing currants was shifted to the jurisdictions of individual states in 1966, and was lifted in New York State in 2003 through the efforts of horticulturist Greg Quinn.
 As a result, currant growing is making a comeback in New York, Vermont, Connecticut, California, and Oregon.
 However, several statewide bans still exist As of August 2021.
 Since the American federal ban curtailed currant production nationally for nearly a century, the fruit remains largely unknown in the United States and has yet to regain its previous popularity to levels enjoyed in Europe or New Zealand.
 Owing to its unique flavour and richness in polyphenols, dietary fibre and essential nutrients, awareness and popularity of blackcurrant is once again growing, with a number of consumer products entering the U.S. market.